 5. Look up someone you admire.

-Some of my favorite photographers is Hoffer Photography.
+One of my favorite photographers are Hoffer Photography.
 I did a workshop with them back in 2018 and it changed my work forever.
-They’re vibrant, creative and just really nice people!
-When I need some creative inspo, I head over to their blog, their instagram and look at their current work.
-It’s a balance, because I often feel less than when I look at their work.
+They’re vibrant, creative, and just really nice people!
+When I need some creative inspo, I head over to their blog, their Instagram and look at their current work.
+It’s a balance because I often feel less than when I look at their work.
 But then, it helps me push myself for my next gig.
 So that is what I suggest: look up someone you admire.
 Learn their backstory, see if you can learn about how they function day to day.
 It makes them mortal and also helps you feel as if your own goals are achievable.

 What are some ways you motivate yourself?
 Share in the comments!